psynteract/psynteract-docs/usage-connect.md

 ## OpenSesame-only

-__Identical random seeds__ can be applied to all clients to ensure that any randomization is performed in synchrony.
+__Identical random seeds__ can be applied to all clients to ensure that any randomization within the experiment is performed in synchrony.
 The random seed is calculated from the session id.

-OpenSesame can be instructed to __display a message while waiting for the session to start__.
-If this is not set, any preceding screen will remain visible.
+OpenSesame can be instructed to __display a message while connecting and waiting for the session to start__.
+If this option is not checked, any preceding screen will remain visible while connecting.